casper-network/docs/source/docs/casper/dapp-dev-guide/deploying-contracts.md

 From this data structure we can observe some properties about the deploy (some of which can be set by the user):

--   Execution cost 164645 gas
+-   Execution cost 164,645 motes, but we paid 10,000,000 motes.
+See the [note about gas prices](#a-note-about-gas-prices).
--   No errors were returned by the contract
+-   No errors were returned by the contract.
--   There were no dependencies for this deploy
+-   There were no dependencies for this deploy.
--   The Time to Live was 1 hour
+-   The time-to-live was 1 hour.

 It is also possible to check the contract's state by performing a `query-global-state` command using the client.
 Run the following command for details.